 Step 4: Alternating milk and dry ingredients, add them to your bowl, and mix to combine after each addition.
 Start with ⅓ of the flour mix, add ½ of the milk, add another ⅓ of the flour, add the rest of the milk, and end with the rest of the flour.
 Make sure to scrape down the sides of the mixing bowl.

-Step 5: Transfer the gluten free coffee cake batter to the prepared spring form and with a small offset knife, spread it out evenly.
+Step 5: Transfer the gluten free coffee cake batter to the prepared cake pan and with a small offset knife, spread it out evenly.
 Using a small pairing knife, cut the peaches into wedges (depending on the peach size around 6-8 slices per peach).
 Dip the bottom of the peach slice in some flour and place it on top of the cake batter in an even layer.
 Sprinkle with some blueberries (if us) and top the cake with a generous amount of streusel topping.

-Step 6: Bake your gluten free peach buckle at 350F in the preheated oven for 38-44 minutes.
+Step 6: Bake your gluten-free peach buckle at 350F in the preheated oven for 38-44 minutes.
 The streusel will be golden brown and a toothpick comes out clean.
 To check the doneness of a cake with a toothpick, insert it into the center of your cake.
 The cake is done if the toothpick is clean or has only a few moist crumbs attached to it.
 If the toothpick comes out with wet batter stuck to it, the cake will need additional baking time.

 Store any leftovers of the gluten free peach coffee cake you may have in an airtight container at room temperature for 3-4 days.
 If it's hot and humid in your kitchen I recommend storing it in an airtight container in the fridge.
 Allow for it to come to room temperature before serving.

-Can you freeze coffee cake?
+Can you freeze a gluten-free cinnamon coffee cake?

 Gluten Free Coffee Cake freezes wonderfully.
 It's a great grab and go treat to keep in the freezer.
 To freeze, make sure the coffee cake is completely cool.
 Wrap the entire uncut coffee cake in plastic wrap and place in an airtight container or large ziplock bag.
 You can also freeze individual pieces this way.
 To thaw, transfer the coffee cake from the freezer to the fridge and allow for it to thaw overnight.